 Kidney Cancer in Cats

-Kidney cancer is caused by the attack of Adenocarcinoma and Cystadenocarcinoma, which can be commonly seen in cats of old ages.
-Initially, no sign of symptoms will be exhibited.
-However, the spread can be extremely fast and found in any parts throughout the entire body.
+Kidney cancer is an effect of the attack of Adenocarcinoma and Cystadenocarcinoma, which can commonly found in cats of old ages.
+Initially, no sign of symptoms will exhibit.
+However, the spread can extremely fast and found in many parts throughout the entire body.
 The most symptoms of kidney cancer in cats are Abdominal pain, blood in urine, pale gum, poor skin condition, difficulty breathing, lethargy, etc.

 Kidneys are one of the essential organs in the body.
 Being in a 2-bean-like shape and located in the lower part of the abdomen; it is responsible primarily for filtering the waste and excessive fluid in the blood.
 When renal cells grow abnormally and uncontrollably, malignant tumors will develop in the lining of the kidney tubules, which are also known as” renal cell carcinoma”.
 These tumors are likely to spread to other parts of the body, esp. the nearby lymph nodes and lungs.

 - Weight loss

 - Abnormal behavior